shaikhsmsuss/node-react-app/README.md

 when you click on edit button it will move to the same route as `/addproduct` where you will see a form with the data autopopulated using the product id. after submit you will redirect to home and you can see the updated data.

+## Folder Details

 server.js file in the root directory which is the main file which is running the server.

 In the root directory Model folder contains the Mongoose shema